wubin28/shopping-list/README.md

 ### How to run the back-end application in a container

 ```
+# NOTE: You need to generate docker image on ubuntu, not on apple m1, to generate an amd64 image, instead of arm64 image

 # start postgres database and pgadmin using docker compose for running tests during gradle build
 cd infrastructure
 docker compose up -d